Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex I: An Asymptotic Result: Extending a given embedding

-where $T_{H_2}$ is the set of all yet unembedded trees whose seed is embedded in $H_2$.
-We now embed some more trees from $\bar T\in T_{H_2}$, in two phases.
-This time our aim is to balance the sizes of the used parts of the three sets $H_1$, $H_2$, $H_3$.
-Let~$H_i$ be the set containing the least number of embedded vertices.
-By~\eqref{realrealnice}, we know that $i\neq 2$.
-In the first phase, if $H_i$ has strictly less used vertices than~$H_2$, we embed trees from $T_{H_2}$ by putting their first vertex into $H_i$, their second vertex into $H_2$, and their third vertex into $H_i$.
-We do this until the used parts of $H_1$ and $H_3$ differ by at most one vertex.
 In the second phase, we embed trees from $T_{H_2}$, only using $H_1$ and $H_3$, and keeping their used parts almost perfectly balanced, until the one of them has exactly as many used vertices as $H_2$.
-Then, since the unused part of $G$ is divisible by three (as the unembedded part of $T$ is), all three of $H_1$, $H_2$, $H_3$ have exactly the same number of used vertices.
+Then, since the unused part of $G$ is divisible by three (since the unembedded part of $T$ is divisible by three), all three of $H_1$, $H_2$, $H_3$ have exactly the same number of used vertices.
 By~\eqref{realrealnice}, and since the used part of $H_2$ has augmented by a factor of at most $\frac 32$, this number is at most $\frac{m}{20}$.

 Moreover, we used at most $\frac 3{200}m$ trees in the first phase, and at most $\frac 3{200}m$ trees in the second phase.
 So by~\eqref{stillbadtreees}, we still have at least $\frac{m}{25}+2$ yet unembedded trees in $T_{H_2}$.
 We embed up to two more of these trees, keeping the sets $H_i$ balanced, so that the number of unembedded trees in $T_{H_2}$ is now divisible by~$3$.